Property Management Metrics (KPIs)

 Which Metrics do the Best Property Managers Focus on?

 The best property managers or landlords pay sharp attention to the profitability and health of their companies.
 And they know certain metrics generate more revenue, improve cash flow, and make owners happy.

-Keeping an eye on the financial and business health of your company won’t be a pain if you set it up using your rental property software.
-With your software, you’ll be gauging 11 kpis or metrics to help you earn more and stay healthy.
+Keeping an eye on the financial and business health of your company is easy through the reporting tools in your rental property software.
+You an gauge 11 kpis or metrics to help you build revenue, cut inefficiencies and discover problems.

 The insight from your key performance indicators can be your biggest source of future revenue.

 Your 11 KPIs are the those metrics which reflect how well your business is performing.
 And they can also aid in finding where your profit is leaking away, how costs are eating away at your bottom line, and what issues are eating away at your top line, can have big dollar value.
-Your business varies in number of properties, tenant turnover, and type of property.
-You may have your key factors already, so use the data and software to make better decisions.

 I’ve been a landlord for over twenty years.
 Never have I been able to streamline my processes and save so much time since I started using ManageCasa. — David Green

-Make Your Life Easier with Great Property Management Reports
+Make Your Work Easier with Great Property Management Reports

 Your KPI’s or business metrics as they’re called aren’t just an empty number.
 They can help you make better decisions and help educate owners.
-You definitely need an owners report that conveys how valuable your efforts are.
+You definitely need an owners report that conveys how valuable your efforts are to your landlord clients.